ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/deploying-your-changes.md

 The **reference** environment is the one at the very end of your development flow: it is the one with your production data and it is the one that will be updated when you use the `deploy` command.
 {% endhint %}

+{% hint style="danger" %}
+As all your environments' layouts depend on your **reference** environment, the `deploy` command will apply the layout changes you want to deploy to all your environments.
+{% endhint %}

 To achieve this, you'll be using Forest CLI's [deploy](forest-cli-commands/deploy.md) command from an environment **that has your reference environment as its origin**:

 ```